OleHalvor/ChatFilterAddon/README.md

 # ChatFilterAddon
+This addon scans all incomming messages in all channels you have joined, looks for LFM messages, checks if the dungeon mentioned is within your level range and puts those messages into a chat window named "LFM".

 1. Install this addon like you would any other
 2. Create a new chat window named "LFM".
 The name of the chat window is important and needs to be EXACTLY "LFM", as the addon always looks for a windows named "LFM".